Personal Data We Collect

 UK/Ireland: The British and Irish governments require all students under 18 to submit a Waiver form and an Authorisation of Emergency Medical Treatment form which will be provided at the time of booking.

 1. Rules and regulations: Students’ arrangements with Kaplan are governed by the law of the country where the particular school attended is located.

-3. Late arrivals, vacations and absences: If you begin your enrolment late or are absent during your course, no refund will be made for the time missed.
+3. Late arrivals, vacations and absences: If you begin your enrollment late or are absent during your course, no refund will be made for the time missed.
 Periods of absence cannot be made up with a free extension of the course.
-Vacation dates are pre-built into the Academic Year and Academic Semester programmes and students cannot make changes to these dates.
+Session Break dates are pre-built into the Academic Year and Academic Semester programs and students cannot make changes to these dates.
 Breaks taken at other times will be marked as periods of absence.
 For other courses, granting of any Session Breaks after the course has started will be at the discretion of individual schools, according to visa regulations, and may incur a change fee or be marked as a period of absence.